gflewis/sndml3/README.md

-The ServiceNow Data Mart Loader is a Java application which uses the ServiceNow REST API to extract meta-data and data from ServiceNow.
+The ServiceNow Data Mart Loader is a Java command-line application which uses the ServiceNow REST API to extract meta-data and data from ServiceNow.
 The Loader creates tables in an SQL database based on meta-data extracted from ServiceNow.
 It supports a variety of load and synchronization operation.

 Version 3 is essentially a complete rebuild of the application.
 The following are significant changes since version 2.
 * The SOAP API has been replaced with the REST API and the JSONv2 API for improved performance.